lucasgdb/useful-dev-tools/web-tools.md

 [Write PHP Online](http://www.writephponline.com/) | Simple free website that allows you to execute PHP code.
 [XML Viewer](https://codebeautify.org/xmlviewer#) | Beautify XML files
 [You might not need jQuery](https://youmightnotneedjquery.com/) | Provides a list of jQuery commands in Vanilla JS.
+[Confluence](https://www.atlassian.com/software/confluence) | Confluence serves in the form of the web-based corporate Wiki developed by the Australian software company Atlassian.